0x48piraj/wrong8007/README.md

 * Supports a range of wiping schemes, from simple random data fills to NNSA and DoD-compliant methods.
 * Lightweight and easy to run headless.
 * Great option for high-speed, full-device overwrites.

+**Pro tip:**

+You’re not limited to just one.
+For example, your network trigger could run `scrub` for a quick device wipe, while your USB trigger calls `nwipe` for a thorough multi-pass destruction.